 Limitations Framework of Marketing Mix

-In the early days of the marketing concept the framework of marketing mix was particularly useful when a larger portion of the economy is represented by physical products.
+In the early days of the marketing concept, the framework of the marketing mix was particularly useful when a larger portion of the economy is represented by physical products.
 In today’s era marketing is more integrated into the organizations and with various categories of products & markets.
-However there are certain marketers that added further P into the Marketing Mix which may represent Packaging, Process or People element.
-In addition mainly marketing mix is composed of only the above mentioned four Ps.

-All types of products include the distribution decisions.
+All types of products include distribution decisions.
 The physical goods are influenced greatly by the distribution decisions like truck parts or laundry detergents.
-Moreover digital goods & services are equally affected by the distribution decisions like downloadable music, television programming, income tax services etc. The product distribution is changed through the major role of the Internet which provides more opportunities for contacting the customers.
-But same distribution issues & obstacles are faced by the online marketers as faced by offline marketers.
+Moreover, digital goods & services are equally affected by the distribution decisions like downloadable music, television programming, income tax services, etc. Product distribution is changed through the major role of the Internet which provides more opportunities for contacting customers.
+But same distribution issues & obstacles are faced by online marketers as faced by offline marketers.

 Hello everyone!
 This is Richard Daniels, a full-time passionate researcher & blogger.
 He holds a Ph.D. degree in Economics.
 He loves to write about economics, e-commerce, and business-related topics for students to assist them in their studies.
 That's the sole purpose of Business Study Notes.